GussailRaat/EMNLP-18-MMMU-BA/README.md

 ### Dataset

-* You can download datasets from this link (https://drive.google.com/open?id=1IaErV0XIf8-F23wdOgjMaACYAELxneya).
+* You can download datasets from [here](https://drive.google.com/open?id=1IaErV0XIf8-F23wdOgjMaACYAELxneya).

 * Download the dataset from given link and set the path in the code accordingly make two folder (i) results and (ii) weights.